 Question 2

+Grading: 6/10. -2 for not mentioning that not including follow-up time could confound our results. -2 for not mentioning the distribution of censoring with regard to the time of study (e.g., in past CHS data we were able to dichotomize and use logistic regression because all participants had 100% follow-up to that point).

 In the prior homework using the Cardiovascular Health Study datasets, we used logistic regression to investigate associations between mortality and various covariates.
 That method is not advisable with this dataset because this dataset includes observation time (time until death or censoring).
 This provides an added level of precision; not only do we know the binary information of death or survival, but we know how long they survived.
 An increase in survival time can be a good indicator of a successful drug.
 Therefore it is important to capture survival time and a logistic regression cannot encompass this.